Most of this text is directly borrowed from Wikipedia’s entry about the topic.

 - But not too high causing land abandonment, and

 - Billed to the correct person or business.

 In theory, levying a land value tax is straightforward, requiring only a valuation of the land and a register of the identities of the landholders.
 There is no need for the tax payers to deal with complicated forms or to give up personal information as with an income tax.
 Because land cannot be hidden, removed to a tax haven or concealed in an electronic data system, the tax cannot be evaded.

-However, critics point out that determining the value of land can be difficult in practice.
-Austrian School economist Murray Rothbard objected stating that no government can fairly assess value, which can only be determined by a free market.
-However, firstly, as Steven Spadijer has pointed out, free market businesses are already determining the value of land.
+Critics argue that precisely determining land value can be difficult in practice.
+Libertarian Murray Rothbard objected stating that no government can fairly assess value, which can only be determined by a free market.
+However, this isn’t a major impediment because land-value appraisal techniques have dramatically improved since Rothbard’s day due to modern computerization and statistical techniques like multivariate regression analysis and geographic information system (GIS) in the 1960s and 1970s.
+Firstly, free market businesses are already determining the value of land.
 For example, valuators in the home insurance industry are already performing such a function on a daily basis when, in order to calculate an insurance premium, the valuator must separate the value of the home from the indestructible value of the land beneath the home itself using market evidence from selling prices and rentals.